xavierolivenza/TorreRacing/README.md

 This project is one of our own to put into practice Bullet Physics Library.

+TorreRacing is a game in which you are a cow named NOT, and your objective is to reach your barn.
+You are not friends with the chickens, so you don't really care about running over them, in fact, it may be usefull for you!

 This project is being done by 2 students of CITM Terrassa (Catalonia/Spain), with C++, SDL 2.0 and Bullet Physics Library.

 ## Installation